Learn the Fundamentals

 So what are you waiting for?
 Open up to a random practice set in your prep book and see how you do!

 You should know how to convert fractions into percents/decimals with ease.
 Know the square of every number up to 20; the cubes for every number up to ten.
 Be able to approximate calculations like 27 x 14 in a matter of seconds.
 Doing so will help immensely test day.
 And when you see 2.45^6…it’s time to use the calculator.

 The Right Material

 Don’t waste time and material that is too easy, vaguely worded, or simply unlike the actual material on the test.
 How to know the difference?
-Pick up the ETS Official Guide for the Revised GRE.
+Pick up the ETS Official Guide to the GRE General Test.
 Here you have the problems written by ETS.

 For other great material, check out Manhattan GRE and Magoosh.
 Yep, the latter is us.
 We not only have a range of questions testing all the concepts on the test, we have lesson videos that will help you drill the fundamentals, and question types that pertain to each fundamental.

 Talking about watering your garden – with Magoosh will quickly become both a specialist and a generalist.